MrQR-me/docs/quickstart.md

 ![Index](/assets/images/V3/MrQR_Duplicate_Form_Edit.png "Form Edit")
 ![Index](/assets/images/V3/MrQR_Publish.png "Form Edit")
-Your Form is now available to be assigned to any number of items on your registers.
+Your Form is now available and can be assigned to any number of items on your registers.

 ## Create a Register and a New Item on your Site
 {: .text-purple-000 }